About Lake Conestee Nature Park

 Parking and trailheads

-Park information kiosks with trail maps are located at all Lake Conestee Nature Park trailheads.
+Park information kiosks are located at all Lake Conestee Nature Park trailheads.

 - 840 Mauldin Road (LCNP’s main entrance; trailhead located at former Municipal Stadium, across from FedEx)